This is a complete guide to the Vigenère cipher and the tools you need to decode it.

 BOXENTR IQBO XENTRI QBOXENT RIQBOX

 Once the two lines are split into five-letter groups, start encrypting.
-Take one letter from the plaintext group and a letter from the secret key group (we’re going to start with I and B), and find the entry in the Vigenere square where the row and column intersect.
+Take one letter from the plaintext group and a letter from the secret key group (we’re going to start with I and B), and find the entry in the tabula recta where the row and column intersect.
 For this example, the first letter of the encrypted cipher text is J.

-Once you’ve done that for every letter, your final encrypted cipher text should look like this:
+Once you’ve done that for every character, your final encrypted text should look like this:

 JAMVB OVGEV FMYMS CMIPZ SMAZJ SYMZP

-You can use the Vigenere cipher for short or long messages.
-Once you’ve mastered the Vigenere square, the encryption process is easy!
+You can use this cipher for short or long messages.
+Once you’ve mastered the tabula recta, the encryption process is easy!

 How to Decrypt it

 If you have the secret key, decrypting is as easy as encrypting.
-You can work backwards using the Vigenere square.
+You can work backwards using the tabula recta.
 First repeat the secret key so its length matches the cipher text.

 JAMVB OVGEV FMYMS CMIPZ SMAZJ SYMZP